Locomotive survivor?

 It’s been recorded, photographed several times, but is it more than it looks?
 It’s a tall rivetted cylinder at the back of the engineering works at Hamrun.
-Most analysis of it has identified it as a vertical boiler used as power or hot water for the works, or a storage tank; however, this new theory challenges that assumption and potentially vastly increases its importance as an historic survival of the Malta Railway.
+Most analysis of it has identified it as a vertical boiler used as power or hot water for the works, or a storage tank; however, this new theory challenges that assumption and potentially vastly increases its importance as an historic relic of the Malta Railway.

 In a recent blog post we focused on why all engines on the railway faced in the same direction.
 Illustrating this we used one of the original manufacturer’s drawings of one of the four Beyer Peacock designed locomotives.
 Focussing again on this sectional drawing, a cutaway through the engine, it shows how all the components fitted together.